comsode/pilots/README.md

 ## Who is participating?

 There are **organizations in several countries** expected to participate in the pilots (Czech Republic, Italy, Netherlands, Slovakia).
-Since some organizations only confirmed their interest informally, their list is available on the [private project wiki](https://team.eea.sk/wiki/display/COMSODE/Pilot+Cases+-+work+area) at this time.
+Since some organizations only confirmed their interest informally, their list is available on the :no_entry_sign: [internal wiki](https://team.eea.sk/wiki/display/COMSODE/Pilot+Cases+-+work+area) at this time.

 ## Resources for participating organizations